cosmoart/Freesets/CONTRIBUTING.md

 - name*: Name of the resource
 - link*: Link to the resource
 - img*: Image of the resource, 1280px x 720px, webp format (you can use [squoosh](https://squoosh.app/) to convert the image to webp)
-- License: License of the resource if it exists..
+- License: License of the resource if it exists.
 - LicenseLink: Link to the resource license if it exists.
 - LicenseDescription: More complete license information.
 - Tags: Tags, for example: `ia`, `react`, `library`, `tool`...